vldr/Cyth/README.md

 The `cyth_get_function` function returns an address; you can cast this address to a function pointer.
 This function can also return `NULL` if it fails to find a function with the given `name`.

-Once we have the function pointer, we can just call it:
+Once we have the function pointer, we can just call it.

+There is one caveat: in Cyth, functions can panic (crash).
+When a function obtained from `cyth_get_function` panics, the return value will always be `0`/`NULL` (if the return type is not `void`).
+You can check whether the function you just ran crashed by calling the `cyth_error` function.
+The `cyth_error` function will return `1` if the last Cyth function called crashed; otherwise, it will return `0` if it ran successfully.

 ```cpp
 #include <stdio.h>